 Racial Equity Tools

 Ten Lessons for Talking About Race, Racism and Racial Justice

 Organizations To Connect With:

-Like Facebook Pages and follow Twitter feeds of organizations who post daily about issues of power and privilege.
+Like Facebook pages and follow Twitter feeds of organizations and networks that post daily about issues of power, privilege, and racial injustice.

-Google who’s who in your area by typing in ‘Racial Justice (name of city/town).’
-A few emails and phone calls later, you’ll likely have an idea of how to get on the mailing list of one or more organizations in your area who are addressing issues of power and privilege.
+Learn about who's working in your area by searching for ‘Racial Justice (name of city/town).’
+A few emails and phone calls later, you’ll likely have an idea of how to get on the mailing list of one or more organizations in your area who are addressing issues of power, privilege, and racial injustice.

 Some organizations and sites to check out: